-Height: Usually 70 to 100 feet; exceptional specimens may approach 200 feet.
+Height: The tuliptree usually reaches about 70 to 100 feet in height; exceptional specimens may approach 200 feet.
 One of the tallest trees in the eastern United States.

 Lifespan: Up to 300 years